Our board members -- working on behalf of our future ministry leaders

 Anthony is a Certified Public Accountant in the state of Illinois and was a financial executive at three international corporations.
-He has served on his church board for 11 years, 5 of those years as an elder, and was a small group leader for over 10 years.
+He has served on his church board for over 10 years, the majority of those years as an elder, and was a small group leader for over 10 years as well.
 Because of his desire to see people grow in their walk with Jesus Christ, he makes discipling other men a priority.
 Anthony also has a passion for business and financial stewardship and has taught several seminars in the US, Europe, and Africa on biblical leadership and stewardship.

 Anthony holds an accounting degree from DePaul University, an MBA from Northern Illinois University, and completed seminary at Liberty University with an emphasis on Discipleship.

 Since becoming a Christian over 20 years ago, Anthony has seen the struggle of pastors and those in vocational Christian ministry trying to complete seminary and theological training.
 He has walked alongside individuals completing MA, MDiv, DMin, and Ph.D. degrees who are called to serving Christ in ministry.

 Anthony believes the opportunities for the 222 Foundation are boundless.
 Seminary is a rewarding, but often difficult, season of life for those pursuing vocational ministry.
 Some are trying to balance: